gethop-dev/user-manager.cognito/README.md

 ## License

-Copyright (c) 2022 HOP Technologies.
+Copyright (c) 2022 Magnet S. Coop.

 The source code for the library is subject to the terms of the Mozilla Public License, v.
 2.0.
 If a copy of the MPL was not distributed with this file, You can obtain one at https://mozilla.org/MPL/2.0/.